When is The Heights on TV?

 Read on for everything you need to need to know about The Heights, including the airdate, cast, and trailer.

-The Australian serial drama will air in the UK on BBC One in a daytime slot from 15th June 2020.
+The Australian serial drama will air weekdays in the UK on BBC One, at 1.45pm from 15th June 2020.
 A second series is also set to follow later this year.

 The Heights TV show cast